mutludemirbas/Capstone-Project---The-Battle-of-Neighborhoods/README.md

 ## Week 2
 ### Data Acquisition and Cleaning
 #### Data Sources
-Neighbors of Istanbul and their population densities collected from [atlasbig](https://www.atlasbig.com/tr/istanbul-mahalleleri-nufus-yogunlugu "atlasbig")
+Neighbors of Istanbul and their population densities collected from [atlasbig](https://www.atlasbig.com/tr/istanbul-mahalleleri-nufus-yogunlugu "Population Density Map of Istanbul by Neighborhood")
+Counties of Istanbul and their financial index values collected from the report ["HUMAN DEVELOPMENT INDEX - DISTRICTS (İGE-İ) 2017 TRANSITION FROM CONSUMER TO HUMAN"](http://ingev.org/raporlar/IGE_RAPOR_2017.pdf "HUMAN DEVELOPMENT INDEX - DISTRICTS") , section: 2.3.3. by Prof.Dr.
+Murat Seker
+Average Monthly Income by Districts and Top 20 Neighborhoods by Average monhtly Income ["Here are the richest districts of Istanbul (income distribution by districts in Istanbul)"](https://www.posta.com.tr/iste-istanbul-un-en-zengin-ilceleri-istanbul-da-ilcelere-gore-gelir-dagilimi-haber-fotograf-1359815-8")

 #### Data Cleaning
 #### Feature Selection
 ### Exploratory Data Analysis